-So, you’ve heard about brand books, but still not sure where to begin in creating yours?
+So, you’ve heard about brand books but are still unsure where to begin creating yours?
 Or maybe you’re wondering whether it’s worth having one at all and whether it can truly bring value to your company?

-In this article, we’ll cover all the essential components of a successful brand manual and discuss how to create and design your brand book, including features such as the color palette and logo, as well as communicational and informational elements, which are centered around the brand identity and voice.
+We’ll cover all the essential components of a successful brand manual and discuss how to create and design your brand book, including features such as the color palette and logo and communicational and informational elements centered around the brand identity and voice.

-In order to give you the best illustration of how these should be executed, we’ve incorporated the most notable examples from giant global companies, as well as smaller-scale brands that have done it best.
+To give you the best illustration of how these should be executed, we’ve incorporated the most notable examples from giant global companies and smaller-scale brands that have done their best.

-Put simply, a brand book (or brand guide) is an outline of your brand’s mission, image, and core values.
+Put simply, a brand book (or brand guide) outlines your brand’s mission, image, and core values.
 Above all else, it is the brand’s very identity, a DNA blueprint with layers upon layers of details, from the more general – such as brand purpose – to the more intricate nuances, such as specifics regarding the color scheme and fonts.
-With all of these elements combined, a comprehensive brand manual is born, providing staff and customers with a clear vision of the company and its product.
-Every big-name brand has a brand book, from Apple, to Google, to Coca-Cola, but even smaller-scale brands benefit from having one.
+Combined with all of these elements, a comprehensive brand manual is born, providing staff and customers with a clear vision of the company and its product.
+Every big-name brand has a brand book, from Apple to Google to Coca-Cola, but even smaller-scale brands benefit from having one.

 As a rule of thumb, a successful brand book should have the following:

 - Outline of the brand story, ethos, and purpose/mission

 - Color scheme